azhaannazim/FootBall-Analytics/README.md

-- `RADAR` - Combines pitch detection, player detection, tracking, and team classification to generate a radar-like visualization of player positions on the soccer field.
+- `RADAR` - Combines pitch detection, player detection, tracking, and team classification to generate a radar-like visualization of player positions on the Football field.
 Provides a comprehensive overview of player movements and team formations on the field.

   ```bash